GWB2025/tma-latex-generator/README.md

 ## 🙏 Acknowledgments

+- **Geoff Riley**: For his feedback and the original `ou-tma.sty` package, which is now used in this project.
 - **Academic Community**: For providing the educational context and LaTeX style requirements
 - **Python Community**: For the excellent tkinter framework and development tools
 - **Contributors**: Thanks to all who have contributed to making this tool better